flavioaiello/container-practices/README.md

 ```

 ## Service dependencies (wait-for-it / wait-for)
 A pure shell excerpt that needs to be included in the `entrypoint.sh`.
 Waiting a predefined timespan for a service to be responsive.
-This is useful on the startup of your containers.
-Exiting during the startup if the service is not reachable, makes the container restart depending on the policy on your deploy section of the recipe.
+Exiting during the startup if the service is not reachable.
+This makes the container restart depending on the policy on your deploy section of the recipe.

 ### Example `entrypoint.sh` excerpt
 ```